 The increasing prominence of the Internet, the Web, and large data networks in general has profoundly affected social and commercial activity.
-It has also wrought one of the most profound shifts in Computer Science since its inception.
+It has also wrought one of the most profound changes in Computer Science since its inception.
 Traditionally, Computer-Science research focused primarily on understanding how best to design, build, analyze, and program computers.
-Research focus has now shifted to the question of how best to design, build, analyze, and used by many autonomous organizations and individuals functions properly, respects the rights of users, and exploits its vast shared resources fully and fairly?
+The research focus has now expanded to include the question of how best to design, build, analyze, and operate networks.
+How can one ensure that a network created and used by many autonomous organizations and individuals functions properly, respects the rights of users, and exploits its vast shared resources fully and fairly?